 YOUNG LEADERS GROUP – PARTNERSHIP FORUM

-Please apply by filling out the application located here, or on the side bar button.
-Once completed, email to Jack Simone at firstname.lastname@example.org or Vince Tam at email@example.com.
+Once applications are available, please complete then email to Jack Simone at firstname.lastname@example.org or Vince Tam at email@example.com.

 BACKGROUND: WHY PARTICIPATE?